 Volunteering is a great way to meet people, learn new skills and share what you already know while contributing to our community.
 Some ongoing opportunities are listed below.
 Prospective volunteers complete an application form.
 In addition, those who volunteer to work with vulnerable populations (children, individuals with disabilities, etc.) will be asked to consent to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security both of our volunteers and of the people we serve through our programs.

 Annual training in March, but join any time!
 Volunteer with the Community Beautification Program and have fun while making a difference in the City of Ithaca.
 The Beautification Brigade plants and maintains spring and summer flowers on city traffic medians and the Ithaca Commons.
 Join this fun group and help make Ithaca more beautiful while learning useful gardening tips and techniques.
 Free and open to anyone who wishes to volunteer with the program.
-Call Martha Gioumousis at 272-2292 or email email@example.com for more information.
+Call Martha Gioumousis at 272-2292 ext.
+123 or email firstname.lastname@example.org for more information.
 Download a Community Beautification Volunteer application here.

 Annual training in April, but join any time!
 Citizen Pruner volunteers help maintain street trees and shurbs in the City of Ithaca.
 Volunteers work once a week from May to October.
 Training is provided by university and local experts and covers: urban trees, evaluating tree structure and needs, and pruning trees and shrubs.
 Classes are free, for those who wish to volunteer, or for members of the public who just want to learn more about pruning.
 To volunteer or sign up for the classes, call 272-2292 ext.
 126 or email Monika Roth at email@example.com.